parisbible/parisbible.github.io/_posts/2021-06-08-welcome-pbp.md

 comments: false
 ---

 The blog of the Paris Bible Project (PBP) aims to be a repository of knowledge and material of all the different activities of the Paris Bible Project.
-After meeting in the context of the 2020 Winter Institute in Digital Humanities at **[New York University Abu Dhabi](https://nyuad.nyu.edu/en/)**, the two project Co-Directors, Associate Professor of Digital Humanities, David Wrisley, and Medievalist and Assistant Researcher at **[Louvre Abu Dhabi](https://www.louvreabudhabi.ae/)**, Estelle Guéville, developed the project, starting from a digitised version of the Parisian Bible held in the collection of the Louvre Abu Dhabi.
+After meeting in the context of the 2020 Winter Institute in Digital Humanities at **[New York University Abu Dhabi](https://nyuad.nyu.edu/en/)**, the two project Co-Directors, Associate Professor of Digital Humanities, David Joseph Wrisley, and Medievalist and Assistant Researcher at **[Louvre Abu Dhabi](https://www.louvreabudhabi.ae/)**, Estelle Guéville, developed the project, starting from a digitised version of the Parisian Bible held in the collection of the Louvre Abu Dhabi.
 The Paris Bible, or Parisian Bible, is a format of Bible that was standardised in the 13th century in the context of the University of Paris and spread as a model throughout Europe.
 In the spirit of collaborative research among institutions, the University and the Museum initiated the Paris Bible Project to understand the production and diffusion of medieval Latin Bibles in Europe, which are now kept in libraries around the world, through the use of digital tools, such as the AI-powered platform for handwritten text recognition, [Transkribus](https://readcoop.eu/transkribus/).

 <img src="/assets/Al_Jubail_Saadiyat_Island_aerial_view.jpg" style="zoom:10%"/>